pearseb/py-WOMBAT/README.md

 ### Prerequisites

 - Access to the [Gadi supercomputer](https://opus.nci.org.au/display/Help/Gadi+User+Guide)
+- An active NCI project allocation to _hh5_ --> for loading payu and conda
-- An active NCI project allocation to gb6, qv56 --> these are for access to the forcing files (e.g., surface temperature, etc.)
+- An active NCI project allocation to _vk83_, _gb6_, _qv56_ --> these are for access to the forcing files (e.g., surface temperature, etc.)
 - Access to the [Australian Research Environment (ARE)](https://are.nci.org.au/)
 - A Gadi-compatible environment with required Python dependencies (see below)